Top 5 Things I’d Tell My Younger Self

 I spent many hours in committee meetings on post-call days, evenings, and even weekends.
 How was I compensated?
 An occasional free meal, usually catered by the hospital cafeteria.

 At the time, we were just starting a family at home, which gave me a much better place to be, but I felt I was obligated to say Yes when asked to serve.
 I was relieved of all my duties when the hospital was facing bankruptcy, and ultimately shut down.
-My involvement with the Board led to some future unpleasantness that I cannot expand upon here, unfortunately.
+My involvement with the Board led to some future unpleasantness that included being personally sued for millions of dollars.

 If I could go back to advise my younger self, I would recommend channeling my inner Nancy Reagan to Just Say No.